iotaledger/iota-wiki/internal/participate/the-community/discord.md

 **START HERE**

-The channels in this category have important information, make sure to start there and read the information.
-There is also the **#help** channel there to get community support.
+The channels in this category have important information.
+Make sure to start there and read the information.
+The **#help** channel is there to get community support.

 **COMMUNITY**